-However, the mono-functional sensors can hardly satisfy the demand for the acquisition of complex information.
+The mono-functional sensors can hardly satisfy the demand for the acquisition of complex information.
 Hence, there is big demand for hybrid sensors that detect multidimensional information from one mechanical stimulus.
-TENG has expanded the option of making hybrid system. ^[48-51] For example, the combination of TENG and supercapacitor makes a self-powering sensing system that could work without external power supply. ^[48] Because of the high sensitivity to pressure, TENG is also combined with a mechanoluminescent sensor in a pressure sensing system, in which TENG is used for detecting the pressure in a low range and the mechanoluminescent counterpart in a high range. ^[49] The paradigm of the hybrid tactile sensor is inspired by the fingerprint.
-A combined slide sensor and press sensor was developed to distinguish different texture by simultaneously obtaining their sliding and pressing characteristics. ^[50]
+TENG has expanded the option of making hybrid system [48-51].
+For example, the combination of TENG and supercapacitor makes a self-powering sensing system that could work without external power supply [48].
+Because of the high sensitivity to pressure, TENG is also combined with a mechanoluminescent sensor in a pressure sensing system, in which TENG is used for detecting pressure in the low range and the mechanoluminescent counterpart in a higher range [49].
+A paradigm of the hybrid tactile sensor is inspired by human fingerprint.
+For instance, one can combine a slide sensor and a press sensor to distinguish different texture of an object by simultaneously obtaining their sliding and pressing characteristics [50].